1996 Amarnath Yatra tragedy

 The number of pilgrims in 1992 reached 50,000.
 The first attack against the pilgrims happened in 1993, the same year the Pakistan-based Harkat-ul-Ansar had announced a ban due to demolition of the Babri Masjid.
-The pilgrimage however passed off mostly peacefully.
+The pilgrimage passed off mostly peacefully.

 In 1994-5 and 1998, the group again announced a ban on the annual Amarnath yatra.
-In 1996 the militants had assured that they would not interfere.
+In 1996 the militants had said that they would not interfere.

-Due to the lack of activity by Harkat-ul-Ansar, the number of pilgrims in 1996 were higher than usual.
+Due to the lack of activity by Harkat-ul-Ansar, the number of pilgrims in 1996 was higher than usual.
 Between, 21 and 25 August 1996 about one lakh (100,000) yatris were simultaneously moving either up or down between Jammu and the Amarnath.

 During this period, there was unusually heavy snowfall along with severe blizzards along the yatra route.
-Nearly 242 yatris died due to exhaustion, exposure, freezing, and other factors.
+Nearly 242 pilgrims died due to exhaustion, exposure, freezing, and other factors.
 Over 263 dead bodies were found in and about the surroundings of the temple.

-The National Conference government constituted a committee headed by the retired IAS officer Nitish Sengupta, which was asked to inquire into various aspects of the tragedy and suggest measures and remedies to avoid recurrence of such incidents in future.
+The National Conference government constituted a committee headed by the retired Indian Administrative Service officer Nitish Sengupta, which was asked to inquire into various aspects of the tragedy and suggest measures and remedies to avoid recurrence of such incidents in future.